Position: Director Electron Microscope Unit and Professor in the School of Chemistry, University of New South Wales, Australia.

 As a ‘visual’ person, Richard still gets enjoyment out of seeing the colours of different nanoparticles in solution and of seeing his quantum dots emitting coloured light.
 His work with microscopes gives him new ways of seeing things.

-In 2015 Richard was appointed director of the Electron Microscope Unit at the Mark Wainwright Analytical Centre, UNSW, Australia, see his profile here for information on his latest research and projects.
+In 2015 Richard was appointed Director of the Electron Microscope Unit and Professor in the School of Chemistry, University of New South Wales, Australia. see his profile here for information on his latest research and projects.

 This article is based on information current in 2008 and updated in 2018.